Construction Focus Four: The Top Four Construction Hazards, and Tips to Avoid Them

 So what are the leading causes of worker death in the construction industry?
 Statistics show that the leading causes are falls, followed by “struck by object” incidents, electrocution, and caught-in or -between.
-In safety circles, these are known as the “Focus Four,” and together these four hazards were responsible for more than 60% of construction worker deaths in 2019.
+In safety circles, these are known as the “Focus Four,” and together these four hazards were responsible for almost 60% of construction worker deaths in 2021.

 Top Four Construction Hazards